 The NCSF has regular monthly meetings, where the membership can get together and discuss all things astronomical.
 We also feature guest speakers and many of these events, and the public is welcome to attend.
-Our meetings are held on the first Thursday of every month.
-Our meeting location is the GSC Technology Center in Germantown, WI.
+Our meetings are held on the first Thursday of every month at the Jackson Community Center in Jackson, WI.

 Our public viewing nights are specifically designed to enable guests to look through telescopes.
 Everyone is welcome!
 We hold events in various locations – check the schedule below, and then click on a location to get a map and directions.